avisola/ILRL/README.md

 ```

 ### 🌒To Enter the Realm within the Cosmos🌒:
-Open your IDE in the `src/` folder then `realmcollision` folder and run:
+Open your IDE in the `src/` folder then `realmcollision/` folder and run:
 ```
 Main.java
 ```